 Support Services Division

-Chief David Barnes heads up the Support Services Division.
-This division includes: Information Services, Communications and Record/Crime Analysis.
+Chief Jason Bennett heads up the Support Services Division.
+This division includes: Information Services, Communications, Civil Section and Uniform Crime Reporting Unit.
 The Information Services Section is responsible for managing all agency computer systems, networks and telephones.
 The Communications Section answers and directs all calls received by the Clay County Sheriff’s Office.
-The Records/Crime Analysis Unit has a dual role.
-Staff members are custodians of all records for the agency.
-They are also responsible for developing trends and patterns of developing crime for law enforcement leaders so they can effectively deploy resources to prevent crime and apprehend those responsible.
+The Civil Section serves and processes evictions, civil papers and more.
+The Uniform Crime Reporting Unit ensures the sheriff’s office is in compliance with the FBI reporting standards for crime data.

 Logistics/General Support Division

-Chief Joe Bucci leads a staff that is responsible for maintaining 500 vehicles and maintaining the sheriff’s office headquarters building in Green Cove Springs as well as the Orange Park, Middleburg and Keystone Heights Operations Centers, facilities housing about 540 employees.
-He supervises Fleet Maintenance, Building Maintenance, Evidence and Secondary Employment – all vital roles that keep the agency up and running.
+Chief Steve Barreira leads a staff that is responsible for maintaining 500 vehicles and maintaining the sheriff’s office headquarters building in Green Cove Springs as well as the Orange Park, Middleburg and Keystone Heights Operations Centers, facilities housing about 540 employees.
+He supervises Fleet Maintenance, Building Maintenance, Evidence, Records and Secondary Employment – all vital roles.